jreduardo/mcmctools/README.md

 `mcmtools`: Useful tools to manipulate MCMC objects
 ===================================================

-The goal of mcmtools is to ...
+The goal of mcmctools is to ...

 Installation
 ------------

-You can install the development version of `mcmtools` from [GitHub](https://github.com/jreduardo/mcmctools) with:
+You can install the development version of `mcmctools` from [GitHub](https://github.com/jreduardo/mcmctools) with:

 ``` r
 # install.packages("devtools")